 - Change partition size and extend C: drive if it is created as too small.

-Increase disk space
+Increase partition size after freeing up disk space

 If you cannot free up large amount of free space or C drive was created too small, you’d better expand C drive, otherwise you’ll see C drive full issue in near future.
 With partition resizing software, you can increase partition size safely, Operating System, applications and all data keep the same after resizing partitions, except the partition size changed.

 Video guide to extend volume on Windows Server 2008 (R2)